-South Sound Fly Fishers Club is the Olympia affiliate of Fly Fishing International.
-For more than half of a century we have been sharing fly fishing knowledge, teaching and educating the greater south sound area.
-From beginners to advanced , the club has a great range of skills to share.
+South Sound Fly Fishers Club is the Olympia affiliate club of Fly Fishers International.
+For more than half a century we have been sharing fly fishing knowledge, educating the greater south sound area, and helping those new to the sport to become proficient.
+From beginners to advanced the club has a great range of skills to share.

-We encourage and enjoy having visitors come to see what SSFF is all about.
-Regular club meetings are normally held every Third Tuesday of the month at the North Olympia Fire station, 5046 Boston Harbor Rd.
+We enjoy having visitors come to see what SSFF is all about.
+Regular club meetings are normally held every third Tuesday of the month at the North Olympia Fire Department, 5046 Boston Harbor Rd.
 NE, Olympia, WA 98506.

-Doors open with casting and fly tying at 5:30PM.
-Meetings begin at 7:00PM
+Doors open with casting outside (weather and daylight permitting) and socializing and fly tying indoors starting at 5:30PM.
+Meetings begin at 7:00 PM